Union City in Alameda County, California — The American West (Pacific Coastal)

 Location.
 37° 36.032′ N, 122° 4.231′ W. Marker is in Union City, California, in Alameda County.
 Marker is at the intersection of Dyer Street and Ratekin Drive, on the right when traveling west on Dyer Street.
 Click for map.
 Marker is in this post office area: Union City CA 94587, United States of America.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Flight 93 Memorial (approx. 0.2 miles away); First County Courthouse (approx. 0.6 miles away); Honcharenkoís Sanctuary Leal Tank House (approx. 3.2 miles away); Ardenwood Historic Farm / George Washington Patterson Ranch (approx. 3.2 miles away); Hayward Public Library (approx. 4.9 miles away); Rancho San Lorenzo (approx. 4.9 miles away); NSGW Hall - Eden Parlor No. 113 (approx. 4.9 miles away).
+Flight 93 Memorial (approx. 0.2 miles away); First County Courthouse (approx. 0.6 miles away); Honcharenkoís Sanctuary (approx. 3 miles away); Leal Tank House (approx. 3.2 miles away); Ardenwood Historic Farm / George Washington Patterson Ranch (approx. 3.2 miles Hayward Public Library (approx. 4.9 miles away); Rancho San Lorenzo (approx. 4.9 miles away); NSGW Hall - Eden Parlor No. 113 (approx. 4.9 miles away).
 Click for a list of all markers in Union City.

 Regarding Site of the Nationís First Successful Beet Sugar Factory.
 This site was designated as California Registered Historical Landmark No.768 on November 3.
 1961